A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Methodology

-The FASI algorithm has several attractive properties.
-First, as we explain shortly, the $R$-value provides an estimate for a fraction (which is standardized between 0 and 1), it is comparable across protected groups, and it is easily interpretable.
-Second, the FSR analysis via $R$-values is straightforward: practitioners can make decisions directly with the $R$-values; the threshold is simply the user-specified FSR level.
-The fairness consideration is addressed properly / cleanly through the $R$-value definition (\ref{R-value}, \ref{R-value-plus}).
-Finally, the FASI algorithm is model-free and offers a powerful theory on FSR control; this is discussed in the next section.
+The FASI algorithm, summarized in Algorithm \ref{FASI:alg}, offers several attractive properties.
+First, the R-value serves as an estimate of a proportion, making it easily interpretable and comparable across groups.
+Second, the FSR analysis based on R-values is straightforward: practitioners can directly make decisions by comparing the R-values with a user-specified FSR level.
+Third, fairness notion is integrated into the R-value.
+As demonstrated in Lemma \ref{lemma:score} in Section \ref{proof:thm2} of the Supplement, the decision rule in \eqref{R-rule} involves finding the smallest group-wise threshold for \(\hat S_j^c\) that satisfies \(\text{FSR}^{\{c\}}_a \leq \alpha_c\), thereby approximately aligning the group-wise FSR levels with the nominal level.
+Finally, FASI is model-free, providing a robust framework for FSR control, as discussed in the next subsection.

+\begin{remark}\rm{ There are two potential strategies to achieve fairness across protected groups.
+The first strategy, as adopted in the FASI algorithm, involves modifying the current confidence scores to generate new scores (R-values) that are directly comparable across groups.
+The second strategy, on the other hand, involves retaining the original confidence scores and implementing group-adjusted thresholds.
+As demonstrated in Lemma \ref{lemma:score} in Appendix \ref{proof:thm2}, this strategy is mathematically equivalent to the first.
+However, in practical applications, this approach may be seen as confusing or even controversial because it applies different thresholds to various protected groups.
+Such disparate treatment is difficult to interpret and could be perceived as introducing an alternative form of discrimination.
+In contrast, FASI employs a universal threshold for all individuals, with the R-value serving as a statistical wrapper that distills complex factors -- such as error rate control and fairness -- into a single, easy-to-use index.} \end{remark}